 An extensive integrated program of international study, this course seeks to provide opportunity for acquisition of linguistic skills and cultural insights through total immersion.
 This program is designed to equip students to function in a global context with deeper perception and the appreciation for multi-cultural reality that is the basis of modern life and society.
-Summer:
+Offered on demand.